wduquette/molt/README.md

 * Jonathan Castello, for general Rust info
 * Kevin Kenny, for help with TCL numerics
 * Don Porter, for help with TCL parsing
+* Various folks from users.rust-lang.org who have answered my questions:
     * Krishna Sannasi, for help getting `Value` to work with arbitrary user data types
     * Yandros, for pointing me at `OnceCell` and `UnsafeCell`.
+    * jethrogb, for help on how to use `Ref::map` to return a `Ref<T>` of a component deep within a `RefCell<S>` from a function.
+(Mind you, once I got it working and gave it a try I tore it out again, because of `BorrowMutError` panics.
+But I had to try it.)